CallumEddisford/react-ultimate-carousel/README.md

 - Utility first
 - Single element markup, the rest is your own
 - No bloated styles, just a few required rules - complete control over how you style your carousel!
-- No JS transition tom foolery, pure native HTML elements
+- No JS translation tom foolery, pure native HTML elements
 - Light weight with a tiny package size of `~2.5kb` gzipped
 - Plenty of demos;
   - Horizontal